Reference

 If zero, sender selects packet encoding automatically based on frame_encoding.
 This automatic selection matches only encodings that have exact same sample rate and channel layout, and hence don’t require conversions.
 If you need conversions, you should set packet encoding explicitly.

-If you want to force specific packet encoding, and built-in set of encodings is not enough, you can use roc_context_register_encoding() to register custom encoding, set packet_encoding to registered identifier.
+If you want to force specific packet encoding, and built-in set of encodings is not enough, you can use roc_context_register_encoding() to register custom encoding, and set packet_encoding to registered identifier.
 If you use signaling protocol like RTSP, it’s enough to register in just on sender; otherwise, you need to do the same on receiver as well.

 unsigned long long packet_length